-Lanny is a lawyer, crisis manager, consultant, author, and television commentator providing strategic counsel to clients under scrutiny on crisis management and legal issues by combining legal, media and political strategies.
-He develops and manages communications programs around litigation and crises to protect brand reputations.
-He is often called to serve as on camera spokesperson on behalf of an individual or corporation.
+Lanny is a lawyer, crisis manager, consultant, author, and television commentator providing strategic counsel to clients under scrutiny on crisis management and legal issues by combining legal, media, and political strategies.
+He develops and manages communications programs around litigation and crises to protect brands and reputations.
+He is often called to serve as an on-camera spokesperson on behalf of an individual or corporation.

-Lanny has lectured throughout the U.S. and Europe on various political issues and has authored several books, including “Scandal: How “Gotcha” Politics Is Destroying America”, “Truth To Tell: Tell It Early, Tell It All, Tell It Yourself: Notes from My White House Education.”, and “Crisis Tales – Five Rules for Handling Scandal in Business, Politics and Life”.
-His latest book, “The Unmaking of The President 2016” was published by Simon & Schuster in 2018.
-For more information about his latest book you can find it here, https://www.october2016.com .
+Lanny has lectured throughout the United States and Europe on various political issues and has authored several books, including “Scandal: How “Gotcha” Politics Is Destroying America,” and “Truth To Tell: Tell It Early, Tell It All, Tell It Yourself: Notes from My White House Education,” “Crisis Tales – Five Rules for Handling Scandal in Business, Politics and Life.”
+His most recent book is “The Unmaking of the President 2016.”

 Lanny graduated from Yale Law School, where he won the prestigious Thurman Arnold Moot Court prize and served on the Yale Law Journal.
 A graduate of Yale College, he served as chairman of theYale Daily News.
 Lanny is admitted to practice in the District of Columbia and Connecticut and before the Supreme Court of the United States and the U.S. Court of Appeals for the District of Columbia Circuit.